gitlabhq/gitlab-runner/docs/development/README.md

 ## Managing build dependencies

-GitLab Runner uses [dep](https://github.com/golang/dep) to manage its dependencies - they get checked into the repository under the `vendor/` directory, with a manifest stored in `Godep.toml` and in `Godep.lock` lockfile.
+GitLab Runner uses [Go Modules](https://github.com/golang/go/wiki/Modules) to manage its dependencies - they get checked into the repository under the `vendor/` directory

-If your contribution adds, removes or updates any dependencies to the runner, please ensure the vendored copies is updated with the appropriate `dep ensure` command.

 Don't add dependency from upstream master branch when version tags are available.